-These healthy, gluten-free freezer and pantry recipes are great for when you can’t get to the grocery store as often as you’d like.
+These healthy and gluten-free pantry meals are great for when you can’t get to the grocery store as often as you’d like.

 Shelf stable pantry items like: oil, dried herbs and spices, sweeteners, nut butters and other jarred goods.